hopsoft/rails_standards/README.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-We generally agree with DHH regarding client side frameworks and have discovered that thoughtful use of [Knockout](https://github.com/hopsoft/knockout_app) meets most of our needs.
+We generally agree with DHH regarding client side frameworks and have discovered that thoughtful use of something like [Knockout](https://github.com/hopsoft/knockout_app) meets most of our needs.